List of awards and nominations received by Gloria Estefan

 Gloria Estefan is a Cuban-American singer-songwriter who has achieved various nominations and awards in her multi-decades career.
 With 100 million records sold, she was the all-time best-selling Latina singer and remains as one of the best-selling music artists of all-time.

-She has won four Grammy Awards from 12 nominations, four Latin Grammy Awards from 7 nominations, several BMI Awards and Billboard Latin Music Awards among others.
+She has won five Grammy Awards from 14 nominations, four Latin Grammy Awards from 7 nominations, several BMI Awards and Billboard Latin Music Awards among others.
 Gloria became the first Latin women to receive Songwriter of the Year by BMI Awards in 1991.
 Her contributions and success have been recognized by various organizations, including an Icon Award by the Recording Industry Association of America (RIAA) in 2023.

 Some awards were bestowed to both Emilio and Gloria Estefan.
 The Estefans have worked together since 1975 when they formed Miami Sound Machine, with Gloria as lead vocalist and Emilio handling the production.
 Since that time their scope has broadened, including Gloria's solo career.
 They received highest honors for civilians including a Presidential Medal of Freedom in 2019—highest U.S. civil award—becoming the first couple to receive the award.
 They also became the first marriage and first Hispanics to receive the Library of Congress Gershwin Prize for Popular Song in 2019.
 The inaugural Varietys Miami Entertainment Town Gala in 2022, honored the couple with The Legends and Groundbreakers Award recognizing them as Miami's "most notable musical pioneers" who "helped put Miami on the map with the revolutionary stylings of their Miami Sound Machine".

 Gloria has been recognized for her charitable endeavours, winning the inaugurals Spirit of Love Award in 1991 (Ronald MacDonald), Alexis de Tocqueville Award in 1993 (United Way), and the Spirit of Hope Award in 1996 (Billboard Latin Music Awards).
 She is also the first women to be named Person of the Year by the Latin Recording Academy in 2008.
 In addition, Gloria has been admitted into multiple Halls and Walk of Fames, including being the first Latina inducted into the Songwriters Hall of Fame.
 She has also obtained a number of honorary degrees in various institutions, including the University of Miami, Barry University and Berklee College of Music.